UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/matei.radu2105/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+ - created index.md
+ - made a prototype of the KiCad schematic
 ### Week 7 - 19 May
+ - ordered the physical pieces
+ - assembled them on a breadboard
+ - finalized KiCad schematic
 ### Week 20 - 26 May

 ## Hardware